chasepeeler/siriproxy-isy99i/README.md

 `vim ~/.siriproxy/config.yml`

-- Edit the isy99iconfig.rb as you wish.  **Note: Repeat all the following steps if you make additional changes.**
+- Edit the isyconfig.rb as you wish.  **Note: Repeat all the following steps if you make additional changes.**

-`vim siriproxy-isy99i\lib\isy99iconfig.rb`
+`vim siriproxy-isy99i\lib\isyconfig.rb`

 - Copy the repo and the symbolic link to the appropriate install directory.  **Note: Replace #'s as appropriate.
 Replace /usr/local/rvm/ with ~/.rvm/ depending on your Linux distribution**